2sic/2sxc-docs/2sxc Docs Generator/how-to/razor/customizesearch.md

 # Event _CustomizeSearch()_ on the Razor Page

-This document has been moved to @HowTo.Razor.CustomizeSearch
+This document has been moved to @NetCode.Razor.CustomizeSearch